Green spaces in Freiburg: Konrad-Guenther-Park

 In 1934, the part of the Möslepark, which is situated north of the railway, was enlarged by an additional grove.
 This grove was later restructured into a natural reserve and, in 1954, named after the Freiburg zoologist Konrad Guenther.
-In 1996 countless old trees were cut down to make way for the construction of a new highway (“B31 Ost”) against fierce resistance from Freiburg's population.
+In 1996, countless old trees were cut down to make way for the construction of a new highway (B31 Ost) against fierce resistance from Freiburg's population.
 Since accidentally too many trees were cut down, the regional council was forced to pay the city of Freiburg a fee of €130,000.
 The money was used to finance the works in the Möslepark.
-Due to the construction of the highway the groundwater flows were disturbed, which resulted in the death of numerous trees.
+Due to the construction of the highway, groundwater flows were disturbed, which resulted in the death of numerous trees.
 Even these dead trees are worth being preserved as they became a habitat for bats.
-Today the Konrad-Guenther-Park covers an area of 650,000 m2.
-At the verge of the park the private school Kapriole is located.
+Today the Konrad-Guenther-Park covers an area of 650000 m2.
+The private school Kapriole is located at the verge of the park.